UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 Closed-loop Control: Also known as feedback control, it adjusts the control input based on the system's state feedback to achieve optimal performance in real-time.

 ### Conclusion
 In summary, optimal control is a powerful framework for designing control strategies that optimize system performance.

-These notes provide a foundational understanding of optimal control principles.
+Optimal Control Theory has been used to obtain solutions to a variety of aerospace engineering problems and holds great promise for other problem areas as well, however, much remains to be accomplished.
+Hopefully, these notes provide a foundational understanding of optimal control principles.
 For further exploration, readers are encouraged to delve into advanced topics such as dynamic programming and the Hamilton-Jacobi-Bellman equation.

 ### References